SharkSnack/shiren-2/content/dungeons/5-onigashima.md

 There's a 20% chance for Golden Stairs to be hidden in a wall tile between 8~15F.<br/>
 You'll return to 11F after exiting from the Golden Interval area, so if you're lucky,<br/>you may be able to find another Golden Stairs between 11~15F.

-One search method besides reading a Wall Collapse Scroll is to level up a Boy Cart,<br/>
+One search method besides reading a Great Hall Scroll is to level up a Boy Cart,<br/>
 swing a Possession Staff to take control of them, and fire cannonballs to destroy walls.

 Ivory Sword and Ivory Shield are ingredients used in making Daisangen equipment,<br/>and